veltzer/demos-docker/exercises/hello_java/exercise.md

-* first phase: write a "hello world" app in java
+* Write a "hello world" app in java
 	(you can find many on the internet)
 	Call the file HelloWorld.java